 Keeping your stoma healthy is paramount to ensuring your overall health.
-During winter, many people do pay more attention to their skincare, so don’t forget to check the skin around your stoma too!
-With Christmas and the New Year upon us, it’s vital you keep hydrated, maintain a balanced diet and keep warm to ensure the health of your stoma.
+Through the year, especially winter, people pay more attention to their skincare, so don’t forget to check the skin around your stoma too!
+As with any health advice, it’s vital you keep hydrated, maintain a balanced diet and keep warm to ensure the health of your stoma.

 Read our top tips below for advice on how you can keep your stoma healthy.